If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 We stayed in Fonyód.
 It’s from here that passengers board ferries across the lake to the famous wine region on the northern shore, Badacsony.

 Where to stay in Fonyód?
 We stayed at a pretty Airbnb.
-Our host, Edit was warm and friendly.
-She tried her best to communicate and help us even though she didn’t know English.
+Our host, Edit, was warm and friendly.
+She tried her best to communicate with us and help us, even though she didn’t speak English.

 We were welcomed with chocolates and a bottle of local wine.